shinsenter/php/src/webapps/sulu/README.md

 # shinsenter/sulu

-🔋 (PHP / Sulu) Production-ready container with automatic Sulu installer.
+🔋 (PHP / Sulu) Production-ready Docker images with automatic Sulu installer.

 - Docker Hub: https://hub.docker.com/r/shinsenter/sulu
 - GitHub Packages: https://code.shin.company/php/pkgs/container/sulu

+The Docker images are available for both Debian and Alpine versions.

+> ℹ️ Note: We no longer maintain the `-tidy` tag names.
+If you are using Docker images with this tag, please replace them with the `-alpine` variant.

 ## Introduction